Quantum nonlocality, informally

 II. 𝝆AB isn’t determined by 𝝆A and 𝝆B.
 Intuitively, if we know the physical state of each subsystem A and B, then we also know the state of the whole system AB.
 However, this is not the case in quantum physics: for any non-product quantum state 𝝆AB ≠ 𝝆A ⊗ 𝝆B we cannot establish 𝝆AB merely by examining A and B independently of each other (imagine we are given a large sample of 𝝆AB).
-To succeed, our examination must coordinate between A and B (either through a classical or a quantum channel), and in this sense span those two locations, although classically thinking it shouldn’t involve any coordination.
+To succeed, our examination must coordinate between A and B, and in this sense span those two locations, although classically thinking it shouldn’t involve any coordination.

 III.
 Operation on A visible only by examining AB.
 Again, imagine that Alice and Bob possess an EPR pair.
 Let A and B denote Alice’s and Bob’s qubit, respectively.
 Then, the state of qubit A is 𝝆A = I/2, the 1-qubit maximally mixed state.
 Now, let Charlie secretly perform the Pauli-X gate on Alice’s qubit A. This will change the overall 2-qubit state of AB, but the state of the 1-qubit subsystem A remains I/2.
 So Alice alone cannot figure out whether or not Charlie did something.
 To succeed, she has to join forces with Bob and examine the whole system AB.
 That is, Alice’s investigation will span two locations, although intuitively we would expect that if Charlie disturbs AB by acting solely on A, then it should be enough for Alice to examine only A. (In general, I call this phenomenon the quantum-house effect.)